Antibiotics in Food Production – Towards Responsible Antibiotics Use

 Antibiotics are also used in crop cultivation: This primarily occurs in fruit cultivation to protect trees from bacterial diseases.
 The use is still relatively small compared to the livestock sector, but it means that antibiotics are applied directly to the external environment.

-The work that Axfoundation has carried out for several years has inspired a number of other important initiatives to decrease the use of antibiotics.
+The work that Axfoundation has carried out for several years has led to several results and inspired a number of other important initiatives to decrease the use of antibiotics.
 Some of these are:

 The spread of resistant bacteria occurs between animals, between humans, and between humans and animals.
 Photo: iStock